-Moline-Coal Valley School District has joined with school districts across the Quad Cities and United Way to increase attendance and reduce chronic absenteeism.
-Every student at every school in the Quad Cities is challenged to attend school on Challenge 5 day, August 30, 2017, to get the year off to a great start!
+Moline-Coal Valley School District has once again joined with other Quad City school districts and the United Way to increase attendance and reduce chronic absenteeism.
+Every student at every school was challenged to attend school on Challenge 5 day, September 13, 2018, to get the year off to a great start!
+We are pleased to report that Moline-Coal Valley Schools had 98% attendance on this day!
+View some photos from Challenge 5 day below.

-Fewer than 5 absences helps to keep kids on track during the school year.
+Why do we Strive for Less Than Five Days Absent?
+Because fewer than five absences helps to keep kids on track during the school year.

-Tips to help aim for 5 or fewer absences this year.
+Tips to help aim for 5 or fewer absences:

 -Set a regular bedtime.